l50/ansible-atomic-red-team/README.md

 tests).
 These tests are filtered out at the TID level (eg, matching `T[0-9]{4}(\.?[0-9]{3})?`), but can still be specified by TID+GUID if desired.

-## Why another way to execute Atomic Red Team Tests?
+## Why another way to execute Atomic Red Team Tests

 There are several exellent execution frameworks for Atomic Red Team, but we desired easy integreation between our test framework and other devops tools that create VMs, configure sensors and prerequisites, and run other non-AtomicRedTeam tests.

 Ansible and Terraform allow us to meet these goals for fully automated testing.
 Terraform creates VMs provisioned by Ansible.
 Ansible playbooks run